Skip to main content

 The catch: You still need to pay for air conditioning.
 A heat pump replaces both your furnace AND your AC in a single system.
 When you factor in total HVAC operating costs (heating + cooling), heat pumps typically cost less to run annually in Sacramento.

-SMUD rebates: SMUD offers rebates for qualifying heat pump systems in their service territory (most of Sacramento).
-Rebates can reduce upfront costs by $300–$800 depending on system efficiency.
+SMUD rebates: SMUD offers rebates for qualifying heat pump systems in its service territory (most of Sacramento).
+Program amounts change periodically — see current SMUD rebates for the latest.

 What Heat Pumps Don't Do Well